GLOBAL MARKETS-Wall St extends gains on slowing but strong US labor market

-Aug 4 (Reuters) - Wall Street and other global markets were higher and the U.S. dollar and Treasury yields lower after a new government jobs report showed a slowing but still tight U.S. labor market.
+Aug 4 (Reuters) - U.S. stocks were higher and the U.S. dollar and Treasury yields lower after a new government jobs report showed a slowing, but still tight U.S. labor market.

 Nonfarm payrolls increased by 187,000 jobs last month, the Labor Department said in its closely watched employment report on Friday, slightly below expectations of 200,000 jobs.
 At the same time, the unemployment rate fell to 3.5% from 3.6% in June.